-Four labor and employment lawyers, including shareholders and name partners Cary Farris and John Linker, have left Houston boutique Alaniz Schraeder Linker Farris Mayer to join Winstead‘s Houston office.
+Four labor and employment lawyers, including shareholders and name partners Cary Farris and John Linker, have left Houston boutique Alaniz Schraeder Linker Farris Mayes to join Winstead‘s Houston office.

 Associates Taylor Kilway and Karolina Murguia also moved to Winstead.

 Farris said he and Linker, both litigators, have been talking for a while about expanding their practice by moving to a larger firm with more resources.
 They talked to a number of firms and ultimately chose Winstead because the firm is committed to expanding its labor and employment practice.

 “John and I have been very entrepreneurial,” Farris said.

 The two lawyers joined Winstead in late November, but the firm announced the move Dec.
 1. Farris and Linker do employment litigation and other labor and employment-related work.
 Kilway advises public and private companies on workplace laws and regulations, and Murguia advises employers on immigration-related matters.

 Farris said he and Linker believe their move will be beneficial both to the firm and to their individual practices.